English Electric Lightning: Climb performance

-In 1984, during a NATO exercise, Flt Lt Mike Hale intercepted a U-2 at a height which they had previously considered safe (thought to be 66000 ft).
+In 1984, during a NATO exercise, Flight Lieutenant Mike Hale intercepted a U-2 at a height which they had previously considered safe (thought to be 66000 ft).
 Records show that Hale also climbed to 88000 ft in his Lightning F.3 XR749.
 This was not sustained level flight but a ballistic climb, in which the pilot takes the aircraft to top speed and then puts the aircraft into a climb, exchanging speed for altitude.
 Hale also participated in time-to-height and acceleration trials against Lockheed F-104 Starfighters from Aalborg.
 He reports that the Lightnings won all races easily with the exception of the low-level supersonic acceleration, which was a "dead heat".
-Lightning pilot and Chief Examiner Brian Carroll reported taking a Lightning F.53 up to 87300 ft over Saudi Arabia at which level "Earth curvature was visible and the sky was quite dark", noting that control-wise "[it was] on a knife edge".
+Lightning pilot and Chief Examiner Brian Carroll reported taking a Lightning F.53 up to 87300 ft over Saudi Arabia at which level "Earth curvature was visible and the sky was quite dark", noting that the engines were "touchy" in terms of staying lit in the thin air, and "getting down to a more reasonable and sane altitude needed delicate handling."

-Carroll compared the Lightning and the F-15C Eagle, having flown both aircraft, stating that: "Acceleration in both was impressive, you have all seen the Lightning leap away once brakes are released, the Eagle was almost as good, and climb speed was rapidly achieved.
+Carroll compared the Lightning and the McDonnell Douglas F-15C Eagle, having flown both aircraft, stating that: "Acceleration in both was impressive, you have all seen the Lightning leap away once brakes are released, the Eagle was almost as good, and climb speed was rapidly achieved.
 Takeoff roll is between 2000 and 3,000 ft, depending upon military or maximum afterburner-powered takeoff.
 The Lightning was quicker off the ground, reaching 50 ft height in a horizontal distance of 1630 ft".
 Chief test pilot for the Lightning Roland Beamont, who also flew most of the "Century Series" US aircraft, stated his opinion that nothing at that time had the inherent stability, control, and docile handling characteristics of the Lightning throughout the full flight envelope.
 The turn performance and buffet boundaries of the Lightning were well in advance of anything known to him.